Bitul

 Bitul or batel (nullification or of no significance) is a concept in kashrut that stipulates that food is still considered kosher if a small amount of forbidden food is mixed with a permitted food, such as a drop of milk in a meat dish.
 Bitul b'shishim (Hebrew: בטל בשישים) is the concept that a dish is kosher if the prohibited food is less than one-sixtieth of the entire dish.
 Bitul barov is the concept that a dish is kosher if less than one-half of the meal contains prohibited food.

+Orthodox Union Kosher does not allow for bitul containing non-kosher foods.

+To accommodate Sephardi Jews who do not mix fish and dairy, dairy products containing fish that is not batel b'shishim are listed as OU Dairy FisH.
 Products containing more than one-sixtieth fish, for example Worcestershire sauces containing anchovies or marshmallows containing fish gelatin, are certified by the Orthodox Union as "OU Fish".
 However, products containing less than one-sixtieth fish are not required to be labelled with the OU Fish hechsher as long as the fish ingredient is listed on the package.
-Dairy products containing fish that is not batel b'shishim are listed as OU Dairy Fish, to accommodate Sephardi Jews who do not mix fish and dairy.

-Cheese with animal rennet from an animal who has not been ritually slaughtered is not kosher, due to the mixing of milk and non-kosher meat.
+Cheese made with rennet from an animal who has not been ritually slaughtered is not kosher, due to the presence of non-kosher meat.
 Many hard cheeses contain less than one-sixtieth animal rennet, but non-kosher animal rennet is not bitul because the rennet is considered dovor ha-ma’amid (a material that gives a product its form).